-Every now and then we get asked “why not simply use a mirrored SAN instead of DRBD®”?
+We sometimes get asked, “Why not simply use a mirrored SAN instead of DRBD®”?
 This post shows some crucial differences between mirrored SAN and DRBD.

-Basically, the first setup is having two servers, one of them being actively driving a DM-mirror (RAID1) over (eg.) two iSCSI volumes that are exported by two SANs; the alternative is using a standard DRBD setup.
-Please note that both setups need some kind of cluster manager (like Pacemaker).
+Basically, the first setup is having two servers, one of them actively driving a DM-mirror (RAID1) over (e.g.) two iSCSI volumes that two SANs export; the alternative is using a standard DRBD setup.
+Please note that both configurations need some cluster manager (like Pacemaker).

 Here are the two setups visualized, showcasing the main differences: